 3. Draft better policies

-It is essential that the national government take into consideration climate migration in their developmental planning, while also implementing policies that solve migration and offer security to climate migrants.
+It is essential that the national government take into consideration environmental migration in their developmental planning, while also implementing policies that solve migration and offer security to climate migrants.

 The UN Guiding Principles on Internal Displacement may be expanded, as it only covers displacement due to sudden-onset disasters and not slow-onset disasters.

-In thinking about possible solutions to the climate migration crisis, adaptation assistance is also something to consider.
+In thinking about possible solutions to the environmental migration crisis, adaptation assistance is also something to consider.

-While cutting fossil fuels is the best approach to solving the problem, even if we cut down greenhouse gasses in line with the recommendations from international bodies, we’ve already locked in a certain amount of adverse consequences from the climate crisis.
+While cutting fossil fuels and greenhouse gas emissions is the best approach to solving the problem, even if we cut down greenhouse gasses in line with the recommendations from international bodies, we’ve already locked in a certain amount of adverse consequences from the climate crisis.

 Do note that the nations that generate many cross-border migrants are those that are least responsible for the climate crisis.